New Zealand Union of Students' Associations: NZUSA after Voluntary Student Membership

-Since the introduction of voluntary student membership (VSM) in 2012, NZUSA has faced significant challenges.
+Since the introduction of voluntary student membership (VSM) in 2012, NZUSA had faced significant challenges.
 VSM led to the organisation no longer being guaranteed a revenue stream from member associations, and by 2012 its funding had decreased by a third as members cut their contributions due to financial hardship.

 Withdrawal of association memberships

 In August 2013, Waikato Students' Union announced that it would "temporarily withdraw" from NZUSA.
 In response, Auckland University Students' Association (AUSA), Victoria University of Wellington Students' Association (VUWSA) Otago University Students' Association (OUSA) put out a press release calling for significant reforms of NZUSA.

 Subsequently referendums were held at OUSA and VUWSA as to whether they should stay members of the national union.
-The membership of both unions voted to stay part of the organisation, but the presidents at the respective organisations have promised substantial reforms.
+The membership of both associations voted to stay part of the organisation, but the presidents at the respective organisations had promised substantial reforms.

 In September 2014, VUWSA President Sonya Clark announced that after a unanimous vote by the executive, VUWSA would be withdrawing from the organisation (and had given its obligatory one-year notice of withdrawal).
-President Clark said:

-In response, NZUSA President Daniel Haines said he was

-In November 2014, OUSA announced that it would also be withdrawing from NZUSA.
-Postgraduate Officer Kurt Purdon said NZUSA missed the opportunity to prove themselves in 2014, but instead of proving themselves, OUSA President Ruby Sycamore-Smith had single handedly done more for Otago students than NZUSA.
-He further said: "We lose credibility by being a part of them.
-Even if membership were free, I’d have serious questions about being a member."
+At the time, Clark stated the reason for withdrawing was because students had given VUWSA "the mandate to stay if there were significant reforms.
+There haven’t been."

-NZUSA President Daniel Haines criticised OUSA for a lack of communication over their concerns, and responded to the withdrawal by saying:
+OUSA followed with an announcement in November 2014 that they would also be withdrawing from NZUSA, citing concerns around the value for money of their membership.
+2014 NZUSA President Daniel Haines criticised OUSA for a lack of communication over their concerns.

-In January 2015, former-VUWSA President Rory McCourt was elected President of NZUSA.
-He planned to focus on original research and "one central campaign" in his term.

 In June 2015, after refusing for a number of months to pay its NZUSA membership fees, VUWSA agreed to pay its outstanding fees.
 (NZUSA argued that membership fees were still payable because VUWSA was in the 12-months-long withdrawal period.)
-The reversal came after NZUSA President Rory McCourt had waged a public campaign to get VUWSA to both reconsider its withdrawal from NZUSA and also to pay the fees outstanding.
+The reversal came after 2015 NZUSA President Rory McCourt had waged a public campaign to get VUWSA to both reconsider its withdrawal from NZUSA and also to pay the fees outstanding.

 Victoria University students voted in late 2015 in a referendum to have VUWSA rejoin the national union.

+Albany Students' Association withdrew in 2020, followed by AUSA in 2021.

+In 2022, VUWSA again voted to leave NZUSA, but remained a member after their 12-month withdrawal notice period had passed.
+VUWSA ultimately announced they were leaving with immediate effect on 1 August 2024.